Video Link: https://www.youtube.com/watch?v=P59U2uhgzrM

 >>: No, no problem.
 That was very informative.
 So I do want to mention that Kim showed us how to set up an alert in any database that comes from that EBSCO company.
 So many times students don't realize that we have a lot of other databases from other companies, too, and they are often very important for your area of research.
 I just want to cover one other of the main ones because we don't have time to show you every single type of database, but I want to show you another main one.
 There is a company called ProQuest and we get several databases from them as well.

 Let me go back over to the library homepage.
-I am the Liaison to the College of Health Sciences so, especially for my nursing and health science students, there are some ProQuest databases that are focused in those areas that are really important for their research topics, usually.
+I am the Liaison to the College of Health Professions so, especially for my nursing and health science students, there are some ProQuest databases that are focused in those areas that are really important for their research topics, usually.
 But if you are not in health sciences or nursing the ProQuest databases also we have one is a multidisciplinary that is called ProQuest Central and you can find articles on all kinds of topics there.
 Business, education, all different areas.

 So just because you are just not health sciences or nursing don't think this doesn’t apply to you.
 I'm going to start.
 There are multiple ways to get to every database.
 I am going to show you getting to it like Kim did through databases A to Z and then I'm going to jump to the P’s for ProQuest and let me scroll down here and I will get to where you will see all of the ProQuest databases listed.
 ProQuest Central, that's our multidisciplinary one.
 If you did want to look in e-books, you can do that or the dissertations, you can specifically do that.